 Carbon Credits (Carbon Farming Initiative) Act 2011 also sets out the requirements for methods and provides for the Clean Energy Regulator to conduct auctions and enter into carbon abatement contracts on behalf of the Government.

-The Clean Energy Regulator was established by the
+The National Greenhouse and Energy Reporting Scheme, established by the

 About The Clean Energy Regulator